limh0228/rpicampusmap/documentation/Contributors/GitHub.md

   * If you now type `git status`, it will now be green and under a different list (Changes to be committed).

 Type `git commit -m "Added a greeting!"`.
 You may replace the text in quotes as you wish.
+The message is typically helpful text that indicates what you changed.
   * Now if you type `git status` it will say "Your branch is ahead of 'origin/master' by 1 commit.
   (use "git push" to publish your local commits)".
 This means that your copy is ahead of the version in Github.
 It's time to push!